digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/contract_keys.rst

 Formal Semantics of Keys in Canton
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In terms of the :ref:`Daml ledger model <da-ledgers>`, Canton's virtual shared ledger satisfies key consistency only when it represents a single UCK domain.
+In terms of the :ref:`Daml ledger model <da-ledgers>`, Canton's virtual shared ledger satisfies key consistency only when it represents a single UCK synchronizer.
 In general, Canton's virtual shared ledger violates key consistency.
 That is, ``NoSuchKey k`` actions may happen on the ledger even when there exists an active contract with the key ``k``.
 Similarly, ``Create`` actions for a contract with the key ``k`` may appear on the ledger even if another active contract with the key ``k`` exists.